torbsd/torbsd.github.io/porting-pets.md

 : notes:

 Martus Desktop
-: platform for collecting, safeguarding, organizing and sharing info : https://www.martus.org
+: __Description__: platform for collecting, safeguarding, organizing and sharing info : https://www.martus.org
 : was on code.google.com, now?
 : FreeBSD: no